 We typically include the following pages in medium size service websites:

-- A Services section: this often includes more than 6 pages; sometimes they are grouped in categories.
+- A Services section: this often includes more than six pages; sometimes, they are grouped into categories.

 - About Us section: the subpages may include staff, testimonials, and industry-specific pages.